ankitaduttagupta/ankitaduttagupta/README.md

 **Talking about Personal Stuffs:**

 - Student of Grey Atom School of Data Science, Mumbai since October -2019
-- 👨🏽‍💻 I have a keen interest in Machine Learning ;
+- 👨🏽‍💻 I have a keen interest to work on Advanced chatbot processing and optimisation with NLP;
 - 🌱 I’m currently learning Deeplearning and C++;
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;